agency42/agency42-website/content/case-studies/satoshi-ai-autonomous-agent.md

 ### Technical Architecture: Autonomous Operation

-**Terminal System**: Agentic framework enabling autonomous Twitter interaction without human intervention, allowing the agent to compose tweets, respond to mentions, and engage with the crypto community independently.
+**Terminal Simulation**: A virtual command-line interface that lets the AI type simple commands—like "tweet" or "reply"—to post on Twitter and pull information from the web, giving it full social-media control without a human at the keyboard.

 **Cloud Memories**: Graph-RAG framework based on Mem0 architecture, storing and retrieving contextual information about conversations, community members, and relevant crypto topics to maintain coherent interactions over time.